sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-5-shortcutoperators.rst

 |Groupwork| Code Tracing Challenge and Operators Maze
 -----------------------------------------------------

-**Code Tracing** is a technique used to simulate a dry run through the code or pseudocode line by line by hand as if you are the computer executing the code.
+**Code Tracing** is a technique used to simulate by hand a dry run through the code or pseudocode as if you are the computer executing the code.
 Tracing can be used for debugging or proving that your program runs correctly or for figuring out what the code actually does.